TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Injectivity_and_surjectivity.md

 ::::::

 All the results we have obtained so far hold true for general transformations.
-But there are some extra characterizations we can prove for linear transformations.
+But there are some extra characterisations we can prove for linear transformations.

 ::::::{prf:proposition}
 :label: Prop:InjSurj:InjChars